 - Cannot be Transferrable – The annuity cannot be transferred or sold to someone else.
 Said another way, it is nontransferable or nonassignable.

-- The Beneficiary Must be the State – In most states, the state must be named as the beneficiary upon his/her death.
+- The Beneficiary Must be the State – In most states, the state must be named as the remainder beneficiary (the individual / agency to receive any remaining annuity funds) upon his/her death.
 This is so the state can be paid back for the costs of long-term care for which it paid for the Medicaid recipient.
+(At a maximum, the state would receive an equal amount to that which it paid for the Medicaid recipient’s long term care).
+Exceptions might exist if the Medicaid recipient has a spouse, a disabled child, or a minor child.
+In these situations, the state may be named as the second remainderman.
 Please note: All states are required to attempt to recover funds in which it paid for long-term care through Medicaid estate recovery.

 - Must be Actuarially Sound – The length of payments must be “actuarially sound”, which means they cannot exceed the life expectancy of the individual receiving annuity payments.
-(Annuities can be for a period of time less than one’s life expectancy, just not more).
-The estimate of life expectancy is based on the SSA’s (Social Security Administration) life expectancy calculator or an equivalent formula that is specific to one’s state’s Medicaid program.
-While many states also allow annuities to be shorter than the life expectancy of the person receiving annuity payments, Oregon is an exception.
-Oregon does not allow an annuity that is shorter than the life expectancy, nor longer than the life expectancy of the annuitant.
+(Annuities can be for a period less than one’s life expectancy, just not more).
+The estimate of life expectancy is based on the SSA’s (Social Security Administration) life expectancy table, or depending on the state, another eligibility table specific to its Medicaid program may be used.
+While many states allow annuities to be shorter than the life expectancy of the person receiving annuity payments, Oregon is an exception.
+In this state, an annuity under 5 years is not allowed when one’s life expectancy is longer than 5 years.

 - Must Get Back What Was Paid – An annuitant must get back the investment of the annuity in its entirety during his/her life expectancy.
 As an example, if one’s life expectancy is 5 years and he/she purchases an annuity for $60,000, he/she must receive a payment of a minimum of $1,000 per month.
 (60 months divided by $60,000 = $1,000 month)

-For a single applicant that requires Medicaid-funded nursing home, he/she is only allowed to keep a very small portion of his/her income.
+For a single applicant that requires Medicaid-funded nursing home, he/she is only allowed to keep a very small portion of his/her income (generally between $30 and $100 / month).
 The rest is paid to the nursing home for his/her care.
 However, if the annuity results in more income than the cost of care, then there are no benefits.
 Said another way, he/she would not be eligible for Medicaid.
 (Remember, an annuity payment is counted as income in the month that it is received.)

-For those who require long-term care through a Home and Community Based Services (HCBS) Medicaid waiver, applicants are able to retain up to $2,313 per month (in most cases) in income in 2019.
+For those who require long-term care through a Home and Community Based Services (HCBS) Medicaid waiver, applicants (in 2021) are able to retain up to $2,382 per month (in most cases) in income.
 That said, one needs to be cautious when purchasing an annuity.
 If annuity payments put an applicant over the income limit, he/she might be ineligible for Medicaid.
 Learn about how Medicaid counts income and planning strategies if one has income over the limit by clicking here.

 Married Applicant with Non-Applicant Spouse